greggigon/docker-hack-night/docs/6. clustering/README.md

 hello-controller    hello-openshift     openshift/hello-openshift   name=hello-openshift   1
 ```

-So, we have a Replication Contoller 'hello-controller' managaging 1 replica of the image openshift/hello-openshift that was already running.
+So, we have a Replication Controller 'hello-controller' managaging 1 replica of the image openshift/hello-openshift that was already running.
 Lets scale up!

 Edit [hello-controller.json](hello-controller.json), change the number of replicas to 3